Kwame Kilpatrick: 2008 State of the City address

 In March 2008, Kilpatrick delivered his seventh "State of the City" address to the city of Detroit.
 The speech marked a turning point in his career.
 The majority of the 70-minute speech focused on positive changes occurring throughout Detroit and future plans.
 Kilpatrick specifically noted increased police surveillance, new policing technologies, and initiatives to rebuild blighted neighborhoods.
 He received repeated standing ovations from the invitation-only audience.

-Toward the end of the speech, Kilpatrick deviated from the transcript given to the media and posted on his official website to address the scandals and controversies surrounding his years in office, stating that the media were focusing on only these incidents to increase their viewership.
-In closing, he addressed the City Council members who chose not to sit behind him on the stage in protest, particularly Kenneth Cockrel Jr., and, despite the fact that the city administration of Detroit was almost entirely African-American, assumed the criticism was based on race:
+Toward the end of the speech, Kilpatrick deviated from the transcript given to the media and posted on his official website to address the scandals and controversies surrounding his years in office, saying that the media had focused on those controversies only to increase their viewership, and that their focus had led to racist attacks against him and his family.

 Kilpatrick's comments generated many negative responses.
 Michigan Governor and fellow Democrat Jennifer Granholm issued a statement in which she condemned the use of the N-word in any context.
 Michigan Attorney General Mike Cox stated on WJR talk radio that he thought that using the N-word was "reprehensible", saying, "I thought his statements were race-baiting on par with David Duke and George Wallace, all to save his political career.
 I'm not a Detroiter, but last night crossed the line ... those statements not only hurt Detroit, [but] as long as the mayor is there, he will be a drag on the whole region."
 Cox said that whether Kilpatrick is criminally charged or not, he should resign as mayor.
 Former Kilpatrick political adviser Sam Riddle labeled the address a race-baiting speech.
 "It's an act of desperation to use the N-word," said Riddle.
 "He's attempting to regain his base of support by playing the race card.
 He's gone to that well one too many times."

-In response to Kilpatrick characterizing the media coverage of his scandals as a baseless "hate-driven bigoted assault on a family", Carmen Harlan, an African-American news anchor at Detroit's NBC affiliate, WDIV, stated the following:

-In March 2008, the National Conference of Black Mayors moved its meeting from Detroit to New Orleans, Louisiana, because of Kilpatrick's legal problems.